-eyewitnesses would trigger potential criminal penalty for false accusation, which suggests that prosecution of $zin\bar{a}$ crimes was not emphasized even if the underlying conduct was strongly discouraged.
-Against this classical framework, Brunei's Code protects "false accusations" as long as they are made in "good faith."
-12
+eyewitnesses would trigger potential criminal penalty for false accusation, which suggests that prosecution of zinā crimes was not emphasized even if the underlying conduct was strongly discouraged.11 Against this classical framework, Brunei's Code protects "false accusations" as long as they are made in "good faith."12

-Possibly the most disturbing departure from classical Islamic legal procedure in the Code is its requirement of four eyewitnesses in cases involving rape ($zin\bar{a}\ bi$ $^{\circ}l$ -jabar).
-Conflating the evidentiary requirements for non-consensual as opposed to consensual circumstances not only lacks a basis in classical Islamic law, but has far-reaching consequences.
-This was demonstrated by the devastating effects of a similar evidentiary requirement for rape incorporated into Pakistan's 1979 Hudood Ordinance.
-14
+Possibly the most disturbing departure from classical Islamic legal procedure in the Code is its requirement of four eyewitnesses in cases involving rape (zinā bi2l-jabar).13 Conflating the evidentiary requirements for non-consensual as opposed to consensual circumstances not only lacks a basis in classical Islamic law, but has far-reaching consequences.
+This was demonstrated by the devastating effects of a similar evidentiary requirement for rape incorporated into Pakistan's 1979 Hudood Ordinance.14

 The Code also contains other areas of expanded criminalization, such as ill-considered provisions regarding inchoate crimes, specifically attempts.
 For instance, the Code includes a provision that punishes attempted apostasy (irtidād).15 It notes that an attempt at apostasy will be punished the same as apostasy.
 As an example of what constitutes "attempted apostasy," the Code notes that simply being "determined to renounce" Islam is enough to trigger punishment for apostasy.
-By criminalizing "attempted apostasy" at a very early stage of preparation, the Code actually undermines classical Islamic legal doctrine on apostasy, which al-
+By criminalizing "attempted apostasy" at a very early stage of preparation, the Code actually to the act or discrepancy in their testimonies lead to the case being "dropped").

-11 Peters, supra note 8, at 63-64.
+11 PETERS, supra note 8, at 63-64.